All Episodes

 The guy's a lunatic.

-Government operated grocery stores, free buses, free child care, free gifts for every new parent, make life hard for corporations.
+Government-operated grocery stores, free buses, free childcare, free gifts for every new parent, make life hard for corporations.

 He's actually said that.

-You know, a guy that said, quote on X, queer liberation means defund the police.
+A guy that said, quote on X, queer liberation means defund the police.

-Uh there is no queer liberation under occupation.
+There is no queer liberation under occupation.

-I mean, he's the guy's a nut.
+I mean, the guy's a nut.

 He's a climate change nut.